Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

 Let $\kappa_1,\kappa_2,\ldots,\kappa_{3n}:M\to S^1$ be fibrations isotopic to $\kappa$.
 Let $f_i:M\to \R$, $i=1,2,\ldots,3n$, be oriented fiberwise Morse functions for $\kappa_i$ such that $(\kappa_i,f_i)$ is concordant to a pair isotopic to $(\kappa,f)$.
 Let $\xi_i$ be the fiberwise gradient of $f_i$.
 Let $Q(\xi_i)$ be the equivariant propagator in Theorem~\ref{thm:propagator} for $\xi_i$.
 We define the 1-cycle

-in $M$, where the sum is over equivalence classes of all closed AL-paths $\gamma$ for $\xi_i$ considered as oriented 1-cycles.
+in $M$, where the sum is over equivalence classes of lifts of all closed Z-paths $\gamma$ for $\xi_i$ considered as oriented 1-cycles.
 This is an infinite sum but is well-defined as a $\widehat{\Lambda}$-chain.
-The orientation of a closed AL-path $\gamma$ is given by $\ve(\gamma)$ times the downward orientation on $\gamma$.
+The orientation of a closed Z-path $\gamma$ is given by $\ve(\gamma)$ times the downward orientation on $\gamma$.
 Choosing the closed oriented surface $\Sigma\subset M$ and $\kappa_i,\xi_i$ generically, we may define